 Exceptional people working together are the foundation for our success and enable us to build exceptional value for our customers, communities, shareholders, and each other.
 Excellence, integrity, respect, innovation, commitment, and teamwork are the core values for the way we do business.
-"Maximizing shareholder value over time" remains our governing objective.
-In striving to achieve our governing objective, our business plan is balanced between growth and risk management, including the flexibility to adjust, given the uncertainties of an economy in recovery.
-We remain cautious about the economy, interest rates, and loan demand.
-We intend to continue to focus on providing customers with a competitive mix of products and services, improving expense management, and efficiently managing capital.
+In striving to achieve our governing objective, our business plan is balanced between growth and risk management, including the flexibility to adjust, given the uncertainties of a slow economic recovery.
+We remain cautious about the local and national economy, interest rates, loan demand, and regulatory initiatives that are expected to impact the financial services industry.
+We intend to continue to focus on providing customers with a competitive mix of products and services, maintaining strong credit quality, improving expense management, and efficiently managing capital.